 The content is designed for healthcare providers with an interest in skeletal health assessment, including specialists, generalists and technologists working in family medicine, general and internal medicine, endocrinology, rheumatology, obstetrics/gynecology, radiology, pediatrics, physical and occupational therapy, nuclear medicine and research.

 Overall Course Objectives

 - Identify the most appropriate and reproducible sites for densitometry in children and adolescents.

 - Outline the corrections in DXA measurements that should be made when acquiring assessments in children and adolescents.

 - Describe the uses of measurement tools for acquiring bone densitometry assessments including DXA, as well as those other than DXA.

 - Summarize the elements that should be included in a DXA report for a child or adolescent.

 - Recognize issues that arise in children with chronic disease(s) that many times arise in the skeletal assessment.

-- Bone Mass Assessment in Children with Chronic Disease
+- Bone Deficits in Children with Chronic Disease

-Credit is pending approval by the ASRT.
-Technologists must sign in and out at the start and end of the course to verify attendance and receive credit.
+This activity is approved by the ASRT for 4.5 Category A continuing education credits.
+Technologists must sign in and out each day to verify attendance and receive credit.
 Partial credit will not be given.